 Career One Stop is your pathway to career success.
 Explore careers, get resume advice, samples & templates, wage and salary information, and more.

 America’s Career InfoNet helps people make better, more informed career decisions.
-Check out education, knowledge, skills and abilities, labor market information and much more!
+Check out education, knowledge, skills, and abilities, labor market information, and much more!

 Assistance for Florida students to earn a degree and find a good career in Florida.

 Offers associate degrees that can be used to start a career, or can be used to transfer to a four-year college or university.
-Provides course for adults to learn new skills.
+Provides courses for adults to learn new skills.
 Each HCC campus has a career resource center to assist students in discovering career paths.

 Do you already know the type of job in which you are interested?
 If not, will you know it when you see it?
 Or are you not really sure at all?
 Let us help you!
 My Next Move is specifically designed to help you determine the right career for you and to help you find a job that you will enjoy.

 The Occupational Outlook Handbook is a nationally recognized source of career information, designed to provide valuable assistance to individuals making decisions about their future work lives.
 It is revised every two years.
 The Occupational Outlook Handbook tells you the training and education needed, earnings, expected job prospects, what workers do on the job, and working conditions for hundreds of popular jobs.